ci-reporter/ci_reporter/README.txt

 == Dependencies

 CI::Reporter has one required dependency on Builder, but since many will have a viable version of Builder via Rails' ActiveSupport gem, Builder is not a direct dependency of the project at the moment.
 Instead, ensure that you have either the +builder+ or +activesupport+ gem installed before continuing.

-*NOTE*: As of this release, CI::Reporter is only compatible with RSpec up through version 0.8.2.
-The 0.9 series has introduced an incompatibility that has not been rectified yet.
+CI::Reporter will raise an exception at runtime if it cannot locate Builder.

 == Installation